JamesSkemp/words/content/post/why-should-we-care-about-strangers-or-should-we.md

 +++
 title = "Why Should We Care About Strangers?
-Or Should We?" summary = "An open call for help on determining whether one should care about strangers." draft = false comments = true date = "2005-07-06T00:00:00-05:00"
+Or Should We?" description = "An open call for help on determining whether one should care about strangers." draft = false comments = true date = "2005-07-06T00:00:00-05:00"